thomasrolinger/Chapel-SPLATT/README.md

 RESULT: Minimal improvement, like 0.1 seconds on YELP

 2.)
 Don't use c-pointers in MTTKRP, when possible
+RESULT: No difference when doing this for the various CSF arrays but AWFUL performance when this is done for the factor matrices.
+I suspect this is because instead of doing pointer arithmetic to "get" to a certain row, we are doing array slicing.

 3.)
 When iterating over arrays, use its domain whenever possible